Welcome to the Department of Home Affairs' Skilled Visa E-news.

 How to provide further documents to the Department?

-Please ensure that all documents are attached to ImmiAccount as required.
+ImmiAccount as required.
 ImmiAccount is the only secure system for uploading your documents.
 To ensure the security of your documents, we recommend that you do not send them via email, third party drop-boxes or through provision of a link.
-Documents lodged outside of ImmiAccount, may be blocked by the Department’s internet filter or accessible by other parties.
+Documents lodged outside of ImmiAccount, may be blocked by our internet filter or accessible by other parties.
 Additionally, there is no 'chain of custody' evidence of your documents being submitted if they are sent in this way.
 All of this will slow down the processing of your visa.
 If you are having problems with ImmiAccount, see

-ImmiAccount – How to attach documents to a visa application (345KB PDF) in the first instance on the Department’s website.
+ImmiAccount – How to attach documents to a visa application (345KB PDF) in the first instance.